Richard Trenton Chase

 Richard Trenton Chase became known as “The Vampire Killer of Sacramento” because he would drink the blood of his victims and practiced cannibalism with their body parts.
 Six known victims were claimed by Chase.

-He did live on his own for a bit in an apartment around the age of 21.
+When he was 21, he lived on his own in an apartment.
 His roommates became fed up with his behavior and decided to move out, and he eventually had to return home.
 He didn’t stay long because his father put up rent for a new apartment.
 He had no social life and no girlfriends.
-Chase spent time capturing and killing animals, then eating them raw or blended up.
+Chase spent time capturing and killing animals, and then eating them raw or blended up.

 A year later, Chase was found in a field near Lake Tahoe, Nevada.
 He was naked and covered in cow’s blood.
 The incident was reported but nothing else was done.
 Only a few short months later, Chase shot and killed Ambrose Griffin.
 The event was a drive-by, according to the FBI.
 Chase was not identified at first as the shooter.